 - those who have previously been issued a post-graduation work permit; and

-- all other standard restrictions applicable to the PGWPP.
+- those under any other standard restrictions applicable to the PGWPP.

 Spouses or common-law partners of post-graduation work permit holders

-Note: If you are a holder of an open work permit (e.g., Post-Graduation Work Permit, Working Holiday, etc.), your spouse or common-law partner, applying for the C41 exemption, will need to attach a copy of your work permit to his or her application for an open work permit, along with proof that the principal applicant is employed in an occupation in skill level 0, A or B. The applicant’s spouse or common-law partner will also need to provide information about your employment by attaching supporting documents including:
+If an applicant is a holder of an open work permit (e.g., post-graduation work permit, Working Holiday work permit), their spouse or common-law partner who is applying for the C41 exemption will need to attach a copy of the applicant’s work permit to their own application for an open work permit, along with proof that the principal applicant is employed in an occupation in skill level 0, A or B. The applicant’s spouse or common-law partner will also need to provide information about their employment by attaching supporting documents, including

-- a letter from your current employer confirming employment or a copy of your employment offer or contract; and
+- a letter from their current employer confirming employment or a copy of their employment offer or contract; and

-- a copy of one of your payslips.
+- a copy of one of their pay stubs.

 - Date Modified: